Philistines: Origins

+Much research says that the Philistines originally came from the area now known as Crete.
+In The Bible, Crete was known as Caphtor (Genesis 10:14, Deuteronomy 2:23.
+Chronicles 1:12, Amos 9:7,Jeremiah 47.4).
 In the Book of Genesis, 10:13–14 states, with regard to descendants of Mizraim, in the Table of Nations: "Mizraim begot the Ludim, the Anamim, the Lehabim, the Naphtuhim, the Pathrusim, the Casluhim, and the Caphtorim, whence the Philistines came forth."
 There is debate among interpreters as to whether Genesis 10:13–14 was intended to signify that the Philistines were the offspring of the Caphtorim or Casluhim.
 Some interpreters, such as Friedrich Schwally, Bernhard Stade, and Cornelis Tiele have argued for a third, Semitic origin.

 According to rabbinic sources, the name Philistines designated two separate groups; those said to descend from the Casluhim were different from those described in the Deuteronomistic history.
 Deuteronomist sources describe the "Five Lords of the Philistines" (Note: "Lords" is a translation of sarnei (סַרְנֵ֣י) in Hebrew.
 The equivalent in the Greek of the Septuagint is satraps (σατραπείαις).) as based in five city-states of the southwestern Levant: Gaza, Ashkelon, Ashdod, Ekron, and Gath, from Wadi Gaza in the south to the Yarqon River in the north.
 This description portrays them at one period of time as among the Kingdom of Israel's most dangerous enemies.
 In the Septuagint, the term allophiloi (ἀλλόφυλοι), which means simply "other nations", is used instead of "Philistines".

 Theologian Matthew Poole suggests that Casluhim and Caphtorim were brother tribes who lived in the same territory.
 However, the Capthorim enslaved the Cashluhim and their Philistine descendants, forcing the latter to flee to Canaan, according to Amos 9:7.